otechdo/teams/logs/commiter-2.2.2-changes.md

 ### Comprehensive optimization of a specific area

 ### Scaling up the system or increasing capacity

-### Indicates the initial establishment of connections or integrations

 ### Initial integrations with external systems